rpi-graduate-council/grad-wiki/README.md

 **How-to**: On desktop/laptop devices, use the navigation+search pane on the left.
 On mobile device, press the three lines on the top left corner to bring up navigation.

 ### Back-End
-Open knowledge should not be bound to a proprietary platform.
+Open knowledge should not be grounded in a proprietary structure.
 The actual Wiki database containing meta-data and all of history lives in this public [GitHub Repository](https://github.com/rpi-graduate-council/grad-wiki/).

 **How-to**: You can download the entire Wiki as a zip file, if you prefer to have it on your machine.
 Written in [MarkDown](https://en.wikipedia.org/wiki/markdown), the _.md_ files can be opened with any plain text editor.
 For complete functionality, use the [Obsidian](https://obsidian.md/) note-taking application.
 In its folder structure, the folder